 The Way Huge Ringworm (link to check the price on Amazon) offers a whopping 5 different modes with 3 different carrier waveforms, an envelope and random.

-Some of the ring modulators that offer an internal carrier signal oscillator will allow users to change the waveform.
+Some ring modulators that offer an internal carrier signal oscillator will allow users to change the waveform.
 All of them will allow you to control the frequency of the oscillator.

 This parameter will sweep the carrier signal waveform’s fundamental frequency and thus alter the sidebands produced via the ring modulator’s modulation signal.